Find it at: Eliza Place, Panorama

 At the heart of the upgrade is a thoughtfully designed play space featuring a flying fox, a huge multi-level play tower with slides, monkey bars, a “sand factory” for imaginative play, and a range of swings including toddler, basket, and duo options.
 The accessible roundabout and spring rockers ensure that children of all abilities can join the fun, while stepping pods add an extra challenge for confident climbers.

 Beyond the playground, the surrounding reserve offers something for everyone.
 Families can enjoy a fully equipped BBQ and picnic area with shaded seating and public toilets nearby.
-Active kids (and adults) will appreciate the junior pump track, 3×3 basketball court, and small soccer goals.
+Active kids (and adults) will appreciate the 3×3 basketball court, and small soccer goals.
 Fitness stations with hand bikes, leg presses, and chin-up bars are dotted around the reserve, each with instructional signage and QR codes for guidance.

 A highlight of the redevelopment is the fully fenced small-dog park, featuring agility equipment, double-gated entry, dog bowls, and water fountains.
 It’s the perfect place for furry family members to burn some energy too.